20499 - RETAIL BANK MANAGEMENT

 - Those who, for various reasons, are called to collaborate with retail banks as external partners (consultants, technology vendors, and others).

-In order to propose a close link between theory and practice, exposure to fundamental theoretical concepts will be supported by examples and business cases thanks to the presence of professionals from different institutions, such as banks, consulting firms and supervisory authorities.
+In order to propose a close link between theory and practice, exposure to fundamental theoretical concepts will be supported by examples and business cases thanks to the presence of professionals from different institutions, such as banks (domestic and foreign), consulting firms and supervisory authorities (Bank of Italy and Consob).
 Each of them will bring their own particular perspective to the course.

 The course aims to achieve three levels of cognitive objectives: